coda/packs-sdk/docs/tutorials/get-started/replit.md

 [Create repl][replit_from_github]{ .md-button .md-button--primary target="_blank" }

 It may take a few minutes for the repl to fully initialize.
-When it's complete you should see a `pack.ts` file in your repl, and you should take a moment to read through it.
+When it's complete you will see a `pack.ts` file in your repl, and you should take a moment to read through it.

 ## Test the Pack